eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

    After *Packer* build finish, verify that you now see `Windows10`, `WindowsServer2016`, and `Ubuntu2004` in the ESXi console.

-5. In `DetectionLab/ESXi`, Create a `terraform.tfvars` file to override the default variables listed in `variables.tf`.
-The file should be similar to the following.
+5. In `DetectionLab/ESXi`, Create a `terraform.tfvars` file to override the default variables listed in `variables.tf`. **DO examine the `varibales.tf` file to determine the values of variables that match your environment needs!** The file should be similar to the following.

    ![terraform.tfvars](img/DetectionLab/terraform.tfvars.jpg)

-   - Change all mac addresses in `main.tf` if there are already existing VM using the same addresses.

 6. In `DetectionLab/ESXi`, execute the following commands.